pySRURGS/pySRURGS/README.md

   -plotting             plot the best model against the data to
                         ./image/plot.png and ./image/plot.svg - note only
-                        works for univariate datasets (default: False) -funcs_arity_two FUNCS_ARITY_TWO
+                        works for univariate datasets (default: False) -exhaustive           instead of running pure random search, do an exhaustive search.
+Be careful about running this as it may run forever. `iters` gets ignored. (default:
+                        False)
+  -funcs_arity_two FUNCS_ARITY_TWO
                         a comma separated string listing the functions of arity two you want to be considered.